The DIP is composed of 23 employer self-assessment questions and organized in two categories:

 About the Development of the Disability Inclusion Profiler (DIP-23)

 Four hundred sixty-six employers completed a demographic questionnaire and the Disability Inclusion Profiler.
-The test specifications, the a priori categories, and items for the a priori categories were developed based on a comprehensive review of the demand-side employment literature, a focus group, and a Delphi study with employers to identify effective disability inclusion policies, procedures, and practices.
+The test specifications, the a priori categories, and items for the a priority categories were developed based on a comprehensive review of the demand-side employment literature, a focus group, and a Delphi study with employers to identify effective disability employment policies, procedures, and practices.

 Citation: